 Military Family Month

 November has the designation of Military Family Month, which makes it an excellent time for service member promotions.
 There are lots of options here that can fit almost any advertiser vertical.

 Retailers, restaurants and any other business can launch a military discount for the month.
 They could do this to promote a specific product or service.
-The other alternative is a blanket percentage of dollars off a transaction.
+Another option is a blanket percentage of dollars off a transaction.

 You can promote these deals on TV and radio for broad reach.
 For a more segmented approach, use social media ads or digital display ads that allow you to choose attributes that would indicate military service.

 Another option to celebrate this month is for your advertisers to join forces with a veteran nonprofit.
 On a specific day or days, your customer could donate a percentage of revenue.
 That shows their community support and will likely drive traffic to their business, whether in-person or online.

 Promote such events on social media and via email and SMS marketing to current customers.
 You could also launch a geofencing digital campaign that targets nearby consumers on those days of the promotion.

 Also, Veterans Day is November 11, so that could be a designated day for specials or activities focused on this group.

 National Diabetes Month

 Diabetes impacts millions of Americans, from children to seniors.
 According to the American Diabetes Association (ADA), around 11.3% of Americans suffer from it.
 Bringing awareness around diabetes and supporting associations fighting to treat and cure it is something many businesses do, from a national and local level.